beyondthefarewell/beyondthefarewell.github.io/index.md

 Support from care worker visits, health visits, council and government support, telephone support from various charities and agencies all come to an end quite suddenly.
 You no longer have contact with these support people you have got to know and it may leave you feeling isolated, cut off, alone and forgotten about.

 #### Need someone to look after YOU
-Depends upon your circumstances, health and age, but if you are the only one left living in the house, who is going to look out for or look after you ?
+Depends upon your circumstances, health and age, but if you are the only one left living in the house, who is going to look out for you or look after you ?

 ### The letter box
 Letters arriving in the post can be a help in identifying overlooked matters to deal with or of organisations to notify of the death.